Star Wars Customizable Card Game: Gameplay

 Each game requires one player to play the light side of the Force while the other plays the dark side.
 In friendly play, a player can specialize in one side or the other, but for tournaments, players need both Dark and Light decks.
 This two-sided aspect is rare in customizable card games (Star Wars: The Card Game and Netrunner being the other notable examples).
 The action of the game occurs at various "Location" cards (both interstellar and planet-bound) familiar from the Star Wars Universe.
 Locations can be deployed as the game progresses; furthermore, most locations come in both Dark and Light-side versions, and an on-the-table location can be "converted" (changed to the other side) at any time.
 Most locations affect game play in some way; all also provide "Force icons", which represent the amount of "Force" a player can activate per turn.

 Force is the game's resource and its defining trait.
 Each unit of "Force" is simply a card from the top of a player's deck, placed off to one side in the "Force Pile".
 When used to deploy something, each unit of Force is placed on the "Used Pile", which then cycles back to the bottom of the deck.
 Unused Force remains in the Force Pile, and can be conserved for the next turn or drawn into the player's hand.
-The objective of the game is to force the opponent to discard all of their Life Force (consisting of Reserve Deck, Force pile and Used pile).
+The objective of the game is to make the opponent discard all of their Life Force (consisting of Reserve Deck, Force pile and Used pile).
 This is accomplished via "Force Drains" (forcing the opponent to discard cards by controlling, unopposed, a location with their Force Icons on it), battling opposing characters, and resolving certain climatic situations (for instance, freezing a character in carbonite, winning a pod race, dueling a Jedi).

 The game system also features "Destiny draws", which represent the elements of chance, uncertainty, luck, random chance and the Force.
 Each card has a destiny number, from 0 to 7, at the top-right corner (except locations, which count as destiny 0), and rather than using dice for generating random numbers, players "draw destiny" from the top of their deck, revealing the top card and using its destiny number as the result.
 This is used for a variety of purposes, from determining weapon hits to mandatory losses incurred by the opponent to resolving whether a character passes a Jedi Test.
 The drawn Destiny card goes to the Used Pile and is recycled into the deck.
 Through this system, a skillful player can legally count cards, remembering where the high-destiny cards are in the deck.
 Stronger (or rarer) cards generally have lower Destiny values (with some exceptions); as a result, less-experienced (or economically challenged) players are more likely to find that "The Force is with [them]".